Further information to assist you regarding novel coronavirus COVID-19

 How can I access a psychologist with social distancing rules?

-If a face to face session is scheduled, this requires clients to observe hand hygiene practices when arriving, to sit 1.5m from others, and to avoid close physical contact.
-If directed, masks will be required for all attendees aged 12+ (without medical exemptions).
+If a face to face session is scheduled, this requires clients to observe hand hygiene practices when arriving, to sit a minimum 1.5m from others, and to avoid close physical contact.
+If directed, masks will be required for all attendees (without medical exemptions).
 We ask that child clients attend with only one adult if possible.
 Please leave siblings and older caregivers at home to reduce risks.
 As part of our coronavirus response plan, therapy rooms are regularly cleaned and the entire premises are given a thorough clean every day.

 Am I eligible to use Telehealth for my session?